RobustRoundRobin/RRR/README.md

 Pick any ROOT directory.

 1. The quorum fork must be cloned to ROOT/qorum-rororo-gopath/src/github.com/ethereum/go-ethereum
-2. There must be a symlink ROOT/quorum-rororo -> ROOT/qorum-rororo-gopath/src/github.com/ethereum/go-ethereum
+2. ?
+There must be a symlink ROOT/quorum-rororo -> ROOT/qorum-rororo-gopath/src/github.com/ethereum/go-ethereum
-3. rororo must be cloned to ROOT/quorum-rororo-gopath/src/github.com/RobustRoundRobin/rororo
 4. There must be a symlink ROOT/rororo -> ROOT/qorum-rororo-gopath/src/github.com/RobustRoundRobin/rororo
 5. devclutter must be cloned directly under ROOT.
 Call it ROOT/rororo-devclutter if you want the vscode support